Three times a week, we do our podcast, Verdict with Ted Cruz.

 So Dr. Oz won the Republican nomination.

-By the way, and to the credit of all the the candidates in Pennsylvania, they have all now rallied around Dr. Oz.
+By the way, and to the credit of all the candidates in Pennsylvania, they have all now rallied around Dr. Oz.

-Uh he is he is supporting Dr. Oz.
+He is supporting Dr. Oz.

-Jeff Bartos is supporting Dr. Oz, Kathy Barnett, I understand, is supporting Dr. Oz.
+Kathy Barnett, I understand, is supporting Dr. Oz.

-And good for all of them, because they needed to do it.
+And good for all of them because they needed to do it.

 And that's the same in any other state.

-Now, I know some of you, yeah, after you put your blood, sweat, and tears and passion and heart into a campaign and you lose, you're not so quick to want to just turn around, all right, I'll support the winner.
+Now, I know some of you, after you put your blood, sweat, and tears and passion and heart into a campaign and you lose, you're not so quick to want to just turn around.

 Then you're going to get a Supreme Court.